 - Equipment or instrumentation NOT installed at existing facilities on previously disturbed land.

 - Purchase of equipment or instrumentation that is part of a larger loan project funded by the DWSRF.

 - Projects which trigger Davis-Bacon labor standards compliance (i.e., projects with installation/construction labor costs in excess of $2,000).
+The $2,000 limit applies to the full project, not just the SSEA funding portion.
 While not eligible for reimbursement, labor provided by water system staff is not subject to this $2,000 limit.

 - Projects related to the addition of new water sources, new storage reservoirs, and associated transmission lines.

 - Projects related to the purchase of new land or acquisition of new easements.

 - Purchase or installation of distribution piping (with the exception of yard piping), residential water meters and fire hydrants.

 - Purchase of a portable item utilized for project construction/installation that is not an integral permanent part of the implemented project.